 Matisse: Painter as Sculptor - Matisse’s Process Revealed in Sculpture

-Henri Matisse, one of the foremost artists of the 20th century, is best known as a master of color and form for his vibrant paintings and colorful cut-outs, but he was also an accomplished sculptor who pushed the boundaries of abstraction through clay.
-In the first major American exhibition of the artist’s sculpture in more than two decades, Matisse: Painter as Sculptor presents more than 100 works of art from public and private collections around the world to explore Matisse’s sculptural ideas and creative process.
+Henri Matisse, one of the foremost artists of the 20th century, is best known as a master of color and form for his vibrant paintings and colorful cut-outs.
+He was, however, also an accomplished sculptor who pushed the boundaries of abstraction through clay.
+In 2007 the Baltimore Museum of Art hosted the first major U.S. examination of Matisse’s sculpture in nearly 40 years.
+This exhibition assembled more than 150 works in a variety of media to explore Matisse’s sculptural ideas and creative process.
+The exhibition was also presented at the San Francisco Museum of Modern Art and the Dallas Museum of Art.

 For the exhibition the IRC created a visualization that allows visitors to see how three dimensional laser technologies are used to compare multiple casts of similar sculptures, showing what the naked eye cannot view alone.
 Through this study, Matisse’s working process and casting methods are revealed for the first time, with considerable differences in methods of construction, patination, finishing, and even size.